PengsenTang/MobileApp/README.md

-#How to initialize the database?
+# How to initialize the database?

-1.`create a schema named tinyworld in your mysql.` 2.`cd sql`
+1. `create a schema named tinyworld in your mysql.`
+2. `cd sql`
-3.`mysql -u"yourAccount" -p"yourPassword" tinyworld < tinyworld.sql`
+3. `mysql -u"yourAccount" -p"yourPassword" tinyworld < tinyworld.sql`